JDGaraudEnsta/hanabi/README.md

   - share with everyone this improvement,

 - improve the CheaterAI
-  -- answer the question (still an open question afaik) what is the best possible score, statistically speaking.
+  -- answer the question (still an open question afaik): what is the best possible score, statistically speaking?

 - add AIs.
 Some suggestions:
-  - RandomAI (plays randomly)
+  - RandomAI (plays randomly),
-  - DirectAI (plays whatever is hinted)
+  - DirectAI (plays whatever is hinted),
-  - BGAAI (plays Board Game Arena's standard)
+  - BGAAI (plays Board Game Arena's standard),
-  - HansimAI (see below)
+  - HansimAI (see below),
-  - train a machine learning (I'm not sure if this will give anything interesting without powerful CPU/GPU resources)
+  - train a machine learning (I'm not sure if this will give anything interesting without powerful CPU/GPU resources),
-  - design your own, from scratch or by improving another
+  - design your own, from scratch or by improving an existing one.

 Keep track of scores for all these games/AI.
 We will want to compare: different AIs on a same deck, or a given AI over a 1000 decks.